abcnorio/aas-mult/Readme.md

 `ntsc-rs` has a GUI and a cli version.
 Configurations are stored in `.json` files.
 On the discussion forum of the github repo one can find profiles for certain historical environments like VHS, SVHS, betacam, analogue TV and much more - carefully selected and developed by users.
 Further down you can find a selection of published profiles.
 All can be used for simulation.

 So this setup allows to script the unattended generation of a large number of images or videos within a certain variation based on probabilities.
+The scripts were developed and tested under [Debian Linux](https://www.debian.org) (`bookworm`, 12.9).

 ## Implementation